Recent Awards and Recognitions

 The National Legislative Program Evaluation Society (NLPES) presents this award annually to the office determined to have contributed the most to the field of legislative program evaluation during the four-year period.
 Our office is the proud recipient of the 2017 Excellence in Evaluation Award which encompasses our contributions to program evaluations beginning January 1, 2013 and ending December 31, 2016.
-The selection criteria is based on the office’s achievements in impact (positively affecting state operations and policies), body of work (the work the office produced and how it was accomplished), and how the office contributed in the field of legislative evaluation.
-The criteria for this award can be found here.
+The selection criteria is based on the office's achievements in impact (positively affecting state operations and policies), body of work (the work the office produced and how it was accomplished), and how the office contributed in the field of legislative evaluation.

 Recognition of the NLPES awards can be found here.

 In June 2017, the National State Auditors Association (NSAA) recognized our audit The University of California: Its Admissions and Financial Decisions Have Disadvantaged California Resident Students.
 (Report #2015-107, March 29, 2016) as the 2017 NSAA Excellence in Accountability Award for a large performance audit.
 Each year the NSAA recognizes the best performance audit (nationally) in various categories including one for large performance audits.
-The criteria for the performance audit award can be found here.

 Each year the NLPES recognizes reports, issued in the prior two years, in the field of legislative program evaluation that led to program improvements, dollar savings, and positively impacted public policy.
 The audits listed below were recognized by NLPES as having demonstrated significant impacts on state operations.
-The criteria for this award can be found here.

 |2016||California Department of Health Care Services: Weaknesses in its Medi-Cal Dental Program Limit Children's Access to Dental Care (Report #2013-125, December 11, 2014)|